Youssef-Amrr/Smart-Home/README.md

 # Smart-Home
-Smart Home implemented using Arduino Mega
+Smart Home implemented using Arduino Mega.
 Maquette Design and sensors fixation done by the team

 Smart Home features: